outfox/fennecs/fennecs.tech/cookbook/KillBill.md

 Oh, hello E-00000005:00001!
 Remember E-00000001:00001?
 Oh, hello E-00000006:00001!
 Remember E-00000001:00001?
 Now, there are 0 of them.
-Let's get out of hiding place 0x4f38b04b.
+Let's get out of hideout 0x4acbcdcf.
-Now we are traveling.
+We've been traveling for a while.
 Any more grudges?
 False.
 ```